SweetenedIcedTea/knkc/chap4/excersizes.md

 Ans: If the total is something ending with a zero you get a wrong answer of 10 instead of 9.

-# Problem 8 - upc.c orignal vs modified
+# Problem 8 - upc.c orignal vs modified - Why does it not work?
 9 - ((total - 1) % 10) vs (10 - (total % 10)) % 10
 Ans: If total is 140 the original path gets the result 9, the other path gets 0.
-So it is incorrect.
+So it is incorrect. <<--- clarification??

 # Problem 9 - Output
 a.  i = 7; j = 8;